latchbio/latch/docs/source/basics/defining_environment.md

-# Defining The Workflow Environment
+# The Workflow Environment

-Outside the task code, environment variables, system packages, and various programs are critical to running latch workflows.
+Outside of task code, various environment variables, system packages, and programs are critical to running latch workflows.
 For example, a task that downloads a binary from a server and uses the aws command line toolkit to get reference data may rely on the apt packages `wget` and `aws-cli` as well as `aws` specific environment variables.

 Latch manages the execution environment of a workflow using Dockerfiles.
 A Dockerfile specifies the environment in which the workflow runs.